chaudhary6-1/GameZone/README.md

 navigate to the following pages categories, all games, about us, contact us, FAQ's and registration.
 **new releases, most awaited games, top rated games**: Each of the page should contain games with their images that can be then clicked to navigate to the page for that game.
-**Game page**: Game page will include the reviews, ratings, official trailer, game plays, hardware requirements and at least one link to buy (if free then to download) that game.
+**Game page**: Game page will include the reviews, ratings, official trailer, gameplays, hardware requirements and at least one link to buy (if free then to download) that game.
 **Categories**: Contains the categories of the games and each category can be clicked to land to its page for e.g rpg.